Movgto/prueba-tecnica-bambu-backend/README.md

 ## Usage
 See the API Documentation for more information about what you can do with this application.<br>
-While the application is running go to this link: http://localhost:3000/api
+While the application is running go to this link: http://localhost:3000/api<br>

+Or visit the postman documentation [here](https://documenter.getpostman.com/view/32930294/2sB3B8rCkP)

 ## Entity Relation Diagram